-I get a lot of calls for diversity and inclusion training and my first question is always, “what kind of training do you need?”
+I get a lot of calls for “diversity training” and my first question is always, what kind of training do you need?
 Most don’t know.
 Most also don’t know how to answer the question.

 In order to figure out what your organization needs, it’s a good idea to start with the question, “Why do you want training?”
 Answers to this can be varied.
-Here are three common responses:
+And while there are certainly innumerable answers to this question, here are three typical responses:

 - Our diversity is growing and we’d like to ensure that our organizational culture grows with it.
-We want everyone entering our organization to have a baseline understanding of what diversity and inclusion are, what the concepts mean to our organization and how they apply to our work.
+We want everyone entering our organization to have a baseline understanding of what diversity, equity, and inclusion mean to our organization and how they apply to our work, to our mission.

-- We’re not so good at interfacing with ______________ community and need some cultural competency training around this.
+- We’re not so good at interfacing with ______________ community, we have difficult reaching this population, and need some cultural competency training around this.

-- There’s a negative narrative about working here among people of color (substitute: women, lesbian/gay, millennials, etc.).
-We’ve had documented cases of employees lodging complaints – from HR conversations, to exit interviews, to formal EEOC complaints.
-We want to work on making it better.
+- There’s a negative narrative about working here among ____________ people (fill-in: people of color, women, lesbian/gay, millennials, etc.).
+We’ve had employees lodge complaints – from HR conversations, to exit interviews, to formal EEOC complaints.
+We want to work on making it better; we need to be better.

 Depending on the answer, your approach should be different.
 How you go about it is key.